bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
 - Use an HTTP client like `HTTPie`, `Postman` or `Insomnia` to test the API's endpoints.
 - Use Express Routers to organize your endpoints.
+- The use of middlewares to avoid repetitive code is highly recommended.
 - Your `server.js` file lives inside the `api` folder.
 - Your `index.js` file lives at the root of the project.